Transport for Wales workers inspecting underneath a train

 Overview

-Colleagues Without a Safety Incident in Q1 2025/26 slightly improved in comparison with Q1 2024/25.
-To maintain this standard, we continued to review incidents to identify trends and mitigate them accordingly.
+Colleagues without a Safety Incident in 2025/26 remains level when compared to 2024/25.
+We continue to review incidents to identify trends and mitigate them accordingly.

 Well-being of Future Generations Act (WFGA) goals addressed: